vncloudsco/nginx-love-dev/apps/docs/guide/quick-start.md

 ![Installation Complete](/reference/screenshots/installation_complete.png)

-Your nginx-love platform is now ready for production use!
+Your Nginx WAF platform is now ready for production use!